The Most Comprehensive

 First the correct type of diagnosis must be performed on your UDT to determine what the watch needs to be returned to factory condition.
 Notice we said 'what the watch needs,' and not 'what you want done.'
 There is almost always a difference.
 We don't just 'slap a battery in' this watch, and strongly advise against you having your 'watch guy' (jeweler with no real skills as a watchmaker), ANY OTHER INTERNET WATCH REPAIR BUSINESS, or the foreign guy at the mall kiosk, 'Fix it Fast' place attempt to do so.
 This will all but insure improper servicing of your UDT - and more costly procedures, such as repair and/or restoration, when we eventually have your watch for a bench diagnosis.

 We do NOT do free estimates, and we strongly encourage you NOT to select ANYONE that claims they offer FREE estimates on a vintage watch.
 'Free estimate' means they are NOT doing the HARD and RISKY work of testing your UDT, and dismantling your UDT to look for the need for corrective interventions.
 When we diagnose your UDT it undergoes TESTING and DISMANTLEMENT to CAREFULLY LOOK FOR POTENTIAL, NECESSARY CORRECTIVE ACTIONS - services that ONLY WE OFFER.
-If you decline our service estimate, the service decline fee is $79.95.
+If you decline our repair quote, the service decline fee is $79.95.
 This pays for the time we have taken to accurately diagnose your watch, prepare your invoice, and to ship the watch back to you IF you decline the estimate.
-Far too many new owners of the UDT will purchase one on Ebay, and then
+Far too many new owners of the UDT will purchase one on Ebay, and then quickly learn (either the easy way or the hard way) that the watch has NEVER been properly serviced - even with the former owner claims "I had it serviced by (the other guy) every two years since I owned it."
+This all but insures that the case tube has NEVER been replaced or resealed and/or your chronopushers have NEVER been properly serviced.
+Don't blame us.
+We just let the watch tell its own story.

 Nor should you attempt to work on a UDT yourself.
 And we have heard it all, "But I am a member of the NAWCC" or "I am Siemens engineer" or "I am a tactical armorer for the FBI" or "I am a NASA astronaut with very extensive micro mechanical skills IN SPACE!"
 Yes, but you don't have Swiss tools or Swiss training, or expertise in dealing with obsolete, quartz watches.
 You are going to screw up your UDT watch.
 Repeat after me, "I will ruin my UDT if I try to work on it myself."

-We offer a basic, 'Level 1' service (batter/seals/pressure test) for well-cared-for UDTs which costs only $145 plus return shipping.
+We offer a basic, 'Level 1' service (batter/seals/pressure test) for well-cared-for UDTs that we have previously serviced that costs $145 plus return shipping.
 However, due to prior, improper service and/or owner neglect or buffoonery, it is not uncommon for a well-worn UDT to require both Level 1 and Level 2 service interventions:

 Disassembly, ultrasonic cleaning and lubrication of the movement